Dining & Kitchen Table Finder

 If you like to entertain, extension tables are a great solution.
 You can add a leaf to accommodate guests and still enjoy a smaller table for day-to-day use.

 A pedestal base, trestle base or legs placed at the corners of the tabletop provide the most space for chairs.
 Benches are another great option to maximize seating.
-See more tips in Measuring Your Dining Space
+See more tips in How to Measure your Dining Space

 Kitchen dining spaces can benefit from flexible solutions like counter-height tables and kitchen islands that double as a work surface when cooking.